Measuring galaxy abundance and clustering at high redshift from incomplete spectroscopic data: Tests on mock catalogs: Summary

 For galaxy clustering, we found that both the target selection by flux criteria and the incomplete sampling can lead to significantly biased measurements.
-The effect of incomplete sampling can be fully corrected using our weighting scheme and the correction of fiber/slit collision (\autoref{fig:zc_wp}), but the bias due to the selection criteria of flux-limited samples cannot be corrected in a simple way.
-This bias is more significant at lower masses and at higher redshifts, and is mainly contributed by the population of low-mass red galaxies which are more strongly clustered but less well sampled due to their larger mass-to-light ratios in comparison to blue galaxies.
-We developed a new method to correct this bias, with the help of two photometric samples from the parent sample.
-We showed that the bias in the projected $w_p(r_p)$ can be almost perfectly corrected with this method, for all the stellar mass and redshift considered (\autoref{fig:pfs_wp_cor}, \autoref{fig:pfs_wp_cor_color}).
-This bias is weak for the zCOSMOS survey because it is at relatively low redshift, although our correction method still works well in this case (\S~\ref{sec:zc_cluster}).
+The effect of incomplete sampling can be fully corrected using our weighting scheme and the correction of fiber/slit collision (\autoref{fig:wp_cor}), but the bias due to the selection criteria of flux-limited samples cannot be corrected in a simple way.
+The bias caused by the flux limit effect is more significant at lower masses and at higher redshifts, and is mainly contributed by the population of low-mass red galaxies which are more strongly clustered but less well sampled due to their larger mass-to-light ratios in comparison to blue galaxies.
+We developed a weighting method to correct this bias, with the help of two photometric samples that can be obtained from the parent data to estimate the sampling rate caused by the flux limit.
+We showed that the bias in the projected $w_{\rm p}(r_{\perp})$ can be corrected with this method, for all the stellar mass and redshift ranges considered, as well as separately for red and blue samples (\autoref{fig:pfs_wp_cor}).

-We used the mock catalogs to estimate the effect of cosmic variance in both the abundance and clustering measurements, and we made comparisons between zCOSMOS and the PFS galaxy survey.
-For the stellar mass function, we found that the relative error caused by the cosmic variance, $\sigma_{\rm cv}$, decreases with survey area, from 10-20\% in zCOSMOS-like surveys that have a survey area of $\sim $ 1 deg$^2$ down to 2-5\% in PFS-like surveys that covers $\sim14.5$ ${\rm deg}^2$ (\autoref{fig:pfs_cv_smf}).
-For the projected 2PCF, the cosmic variance also decreases with survey area, but differently for galaxies of different mass, with the change being more significant at higher mass.
-On average, the relative error of $w_p(r_p)$ expected from PFS is reduced by a factor of 3 relative to that from zCOSMOS (\autoref{fig:pfs_cv_wp}).
-Overall, our results show that both statistical uncertainties and the cosmic variance for both the abundance and clustering measurements can be reduced significantly in the PFS galaxy survey in comparison to those in existing surveys, and that unbiased measurements can be obtained using the methods developed here.
+We used the mock catalogs to estimate errors in both the abundance and clustering measurements, and we made comparisons between zCOSMOS, VIPERS and the PFS-like galaxy survey.
+The fractional variance of the GSMF decreases with survey area, from 10-20\% in zCOSMOS-like surveys that have a survey area of $\sim $ 1 deg$^2$ down to 3-6\% in PFS-like surveys that covers $\sim14.5$ ${\rm deg}^2$ (\autoref{fig:pfs_cv_smf}).
+For the projected 2PCF, the fractional variance also decreases with survey area, from $>50\%$ in zCOSMOS-like surveys, 10\%-70\% in VIPERS-like surveys to 5-20\% in PFS-like surveys.
+We find that, when the survey area is sufficiently large ($\sim$4 deg$^2$ for GSMF and $\sim$8 deg$^2$ for 2PCF), the errors decrease only slowly as survey area increases.
+This result indicates that the cosmic variance is no longer the dominant source of error when the survey area exceeds those numbers.
+At such large survey area, our results indicate that the more efficient way to reduce errors is to increase sampling rate rather than survey area.